Lectures for HT24 are 10–11 on Mondays and 12–1 on Tuesdays in the

-This year (HT18) Complex and non-Newtonian Fluids will be lectured second.
+In HT24 Complex and Non-Newtonian Fluids will be lectured first

-• Low Reynolds number hydrodynamics, general mathematical results,
+• Low Reynolds number hydrodynamics.
+The Stokes flow regime, general

-flow past a sphere.
-Stresses due to suspended rigid particles.
+mathematical results, flow past a sphere.
+Stresses due to suspended

-Calculation of the Einstein viscosity for a dilute suspension.
+rigid particles.
+Calculation of the Einstein viscosity for a dilute

 • Stresses due to Hookean bead-spring dumb-bells.
 Derivation of the